 The UWC Pledge is a global engagement initiative encouraging UWC alumni to pass on their UWC experience to future generations by giving back - to their national committee, their school or the wider movement - according to their circumstances, in terms of time, treasure and talent.

 It was launched in 2018 to reach the UWC movement’s strategic goal to further develop a long-term culture of giving back at UWC.

-Starting with the graduating class of 2019, nearly all UWC schools are now encouraging their graduating students to pass on their UWC experience to the next generation through the UWC Pledge: in terms of time (volunteering for the UWC movement, for example by joining a UWC National Committee), treasure (regularly donating money to the UWC movement, however little or much it might be) and talent (by mentoring younger alumni or sharing skills, for example).
+Starting with the graduating class of 2019, nearly all UWC schools are now encouraging their graduating students to pass on their UWC experience to the next generation through the UWC Pledge in terms of:

-In the graduating Class of 2019, a UWC Pledge pledge card was filled out by 76% of students, who committed to pass on their UWC experience in any (or all) of these three ways.
+In the graduating Class of 2019, a UWC Pledge Card was filled out by 76% of students who committed to pass on their UWC experience in any (or all) of these three ways.